 Sharon: She deserves to hear it from me, mother to mother.

 Flynn: I understand.
-I'll wait for you.
-If you need me.
+I'll wait.
+In case you need me.

 Sharon: *a soft, sad and grateful smile*